ovh/gulp-drupal-stack/docs/features/browser-sync.md

-Create a connection between your desk and your website, using BrowserSync.
+Create a connection between your desk and your website, using Browsersync.

 ## Commands